0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Does state law require anything else to maintain legal possession after moving?**

-No, other than not becoming a prohibited person.
-There is no paperwork or anything you need to file to keep guns you previously owned in another state after moving into Washington.
+No, there is no paperwork or anything you need to file to keep guns you previously owned in another state after moving into Washington.

 **How does someone establish residency for gun purchases in Washington?**